 While undeniably destructive, the damage done by these caterpillars often does not have a significant economic impact.
 Infested trees are typically ornamental and quickly sprout new leaves once the larvae leave to start the next phase of their life cycle.

 The Variegated Fritillary is one of the many butterflies that enliven the farm’s fields and roadsides from late spring through fall.
-While it thrives from Argentina up through North America’s East Coast, its amazingly wide range also includes much of the United States and even extends into Canada.
-The Fritillary’s caterpillar hosts on leafy plants and vines including mayapple, moonseed, violets, and pansies.
+While it thrives from Argentina northward to North America’s East Coast, its amazingly wide range also includes much of the United States and even extends into Canada.
+The fritillary’s caterpillar hosts on leafy plants and vines including mayapple, moonseed, violets, and pansies.
 Adults typically feed on nectar from butterfly weed, milkweed, red clover, and, as seen in the photo, tickseed sunflower (Bidens aristosa).

 Up until about a year ago I never expected to see a bald eagle on the farm.
 Due to excessive hunting by humans and the insecticide DDT, bald eagles were considered endangered or threatened for much of my childhood.
 Combined with the fact that they are sea eagles and principally eat fish, it was absurd to think I would ever see one in this part of Virginia.
 Yet here they are.
 Incredibly, it might even be a breeding pair that’s been visiting the farm over the past several days.